mertfozzy/Alkisla-Yanan-Lamba/README.md

 # Alkisla-Yanan-Lamba

-Arduino Based smart project.
+Arduino based smart project.
 Just claps your hands and switch on / off the light.

+Components : Audio Sensor, 5V Single Regulator, Lamp, Arduino Uno (can be Nano also)